JWT Authentication using Spring Security OAuth2 in Spring Boot Example

 }

-package com.jwt.authentication.sample.post.service;
+package com.example.post.service;

 import org.springframework.data.domain.Page;